See what questions

 Treatment for ulnar tunnel syndrome varies depending on the severity of symptoms, the presence of complications, a person's age and medical history, and the type of work and activities a person does.
 Treatment can reduce or eliminate symptoms and permanent complications, such as muscle wasting.
 Treatment options include modifying activities, medication, occupational therapy and surgery.
 For more information on treatment, refer to treatment of ulnar tunnel syndrome. ...more »

 The types and severity of symptoms of ulnar tunnel syndrome vary between individuals.
 Symptoms may include abnormal sensations, pain, weakness, burning, numbness, pins and needles, and/or tingling of the ring and little fingers.
 There may also be pain and weakness in the hand and the grip.
 Pain may be worse at night.
-Certain activities, such as tennis, can make symptoms worse.
+Certain activities, such ...more symptoms »

 With early recognition and treatment, it is possible to reverse the symptoms of ulnar tunnel syndrome before permanent damage occurs in many cases.
 The first step in treatment is prevention of the disorder.
 The most successful treatment and prevention plans use a multipronged approach aimed at relieving pressure and compression of the ulnar nerve and damage to the elbow.

 A diagnosis of ulnar tunnel syndrome may be delayed or missed because early symptoms, such as hand weakness, pain and tingling often develop slowly over weeks or months.
 In addition, symptoms of ulnar tunnel syndrome can be similar to symptoms of other conditions.
-These include aging, arthritis, tendonitis, tenosynovitis, and carpal tunnel syndrome.
-Ulnar tunnel syndrome can ...more misdiagnosis »
+These include aging, arthritis, tendonitis, tenosynovitis, and carpal tunnel ...more misdiagnosis »

 Research related physicians and medical specialists: